-The prenup can’t cover everything.
-New Jersey law prohibits child custody matters from being settled in advance of the marriage.
-While couples can certainly work out a custody agreement as part of a collaborative negotiation process, anything put down in a prenuptial agreement would be non-binding in court.
+New Jersey law prohibits child custody matters from being settled before marriage.
+While parents can work out a custody agreement as part of a collaborative negotiation process, any child custody issues included in a prenuptial agreement are not legally binding in the eyes of the court.

-It’s also important to note that to stand up to judicial review, a prenuptial agreement cannot be obviously unfair to either party.
-The state of New Jersey has broad guidelines that need to be followed in all areas of a divorce settlement.
-While spouses have considerable leeway to work out their own solution, that solution must be something a reasonable person would consider equitable.
+In addition, prenuptial agreements cannot be unfair to either spouse to stand up to judicial review.
+New Jersey has broad guidelines that must be followed in all facets of a divorce settlement agreement.
+While spouses have considerable leeway to work out their solution, that solution must be something a reasonable person would consider fair and equitable.